What I learned from my miscarriage

 So we keep shut.

 Somehow we seem to have forgotten the wisdom that sharing happiness makes it double, and sharing pain makes it half.
 While there’s many people who actually prefer to not look at the painful stuff, a whole lot of people, including myself, are craving for more “realness”.
 The only thing holding us back is the fear of making ourselves vulnerable.
 We can only change that by breaking the taboos and starting to share our experiences in an open way.
-This is why today I finally talk in public about the miscarriage we had to go through this summer.
+This is why today I finally talk in public about the miscarriage we had to go through in summer 2017.

 Before I do so, however, I want to make one thing very clear: I am not sharing this story to invoke pity.
 As painful as it has been, both physically and emotionally, and as little as I wish anyone to have to go through this, I still gained so many valuable new insights from it – insights that I am very, very grateful for – that condemning the whole experience just doesn’t feel right.
 It is my foundational belief that everything happens for a reason and is always in our best interest.
 Even the shitty stuff.
 I am sharing this story to show you how I dealt with it, and to inspire you to look at your own painful moments through the lens of “how did this experience serve me” and “how is this a blessing in disguise”.
 So instead of telling me how sorry you are, share with me how this article might have inspired a new insight, a change in perspective or even a complete reframing of your own “negative” stories.